Octachron/codept/README.md

 with a makefile based infrastructure.

 Combining `codept` with `ocamlbuild` currently requires more efforts.
-An example of `myocamlbuild.ml` providing accurate dependendencies using codept and ocamlbuild is available in `ocamlbuild/myocamlbuild.ml`.
+An example of `myocamlbuild.ml` providing accurate dependencies using codept and ocamlbuild is available in `ocamlbuild/myocamlbuild.ml`.

 Better integration with existing tools is still a work in progress.